gregsaun/BearExxa-V2/README.md

 ## Community

-Here are the places were The Bear project is the most active on:
+Here are the places where the Bear project is the most active on:

 * Discord server of "The 602 Wasteland" community : [discordapp.com/invite/hYUjSnW](https://discordapp.com/invite/hYUjSnW)
 * Twitter : [@gregoiresaunier](https://twitter.com/gregoiresaunier)